Gogobumrush/Mbox5/Raids/Kara.md

 ## Opera, ON WITH THE SHOW!

 ### Dorothy
+Do whatever feels comfortable my kill order is:

+Tin Man > Roar > toto > Straw man> dorothy

+- Can fear ward tank for the roar fear.

 ### Big Bad Wolf
 - Tank him next to 1 door, put group next to other door.